Nhi4912/interview/README.md

 ## 🚀 Ready to Succeed!

-With this comprehensive guide, you have everything you need to prepare for frontend engineering interviews at Big Tech companies.
+With this comprehensive guide, you have everything you need to prepare for frontend engineering interviews.
 The structured approach, practical examples, and real-world problems will help you build the skills and confidence needed to succeed.

-**Remember**: Success in Big Tech interviews is not just about technical skills—it's about demonstrating your ability to solve complex problems, work effectively in teams, and create impactful solutions.
+**Remember**: Success in frontend interviews is not just about technical skills—it's about demonstrating your ability to solve complex problems, work effectively in teams, and create impactful solutions.

 **Good luck with your interviews!
 You've got this! 🎉**

 ---

-_This guide represents the most comprehensive frontend interview preparation resource available, covering all essential topics, advanced concepts, and practical strategies for Big Tech success._
+_This guide represents the most comprehensive frontend interview preparation resource available, covering all essential topics, advanced concepts, and practical strategies for frontend success._

 ## 🆕 New & Essential Practice Problems